LOOSE-LIPS/loose-lips-2.0/src/routes/blog/sophia-saze-self-part-one-kingdoms/index.md

 description: >-
   Tbilisi-born Georgian artist Sophia Saze released the first part of her debut two-part album Self on Francis Harris&acute; imprint Kingdoms.
-Self (part one)&nbsp;comprises a reflection of her struggles in life and expresses her experiences of growing up as a daughter of political refugees.
+Self (part one);comprises a reflection of her struggles in life and expresses her experiences of growing up as a daughter of political refugees.
 Living in several different places, such as Russia, the United States, France, [...]Read More...